Best AI Tools for Developers to Accelerate Coding

 Code generation, explanation, and refactoring

 Ask AI to generate functions, tests, or docs from natural language.
 Use it to explain unfamiliar codebases or refactor legacy logic.
-Always review output; AI can hallucinate or miss edge cases.
-Provide context: file paths, error messages, and existing patterns improve results.

 For security-sensitive code, avoid pasting secrets.
 Use AI to draft, then validate manually.
 Pair with workflow automation to run tests and linters automatically after generation.